Car First Aid Kit

 Can remove a cast if required.

 Item 3 – Non-sterile Triangular Bandage

-Slings for injured arms (elevated sling to reduce bleeding of lower arm or to reduce swelling of same area, support sling for broken arm, wrist or hand)
+Slings for injured arms (elevated sling to reduce bleeding of the lower armor to reduce swelling of the same area, support sling for a broken arm, wrist, or hand)

 Head bandage – tied into a bandanna, pressure can be applied to a cut on the top of the head